-Visionary appeared three years ago as a vigilante crime fighter, and what made him different from other wannabe heroes was his supernatural capabilities.
+The vigilante crime fighter first appeared three years ago, and what made him different from other wannabe heroes was his supernatural capabilities.
 Most impressive of which was his potential to set things alight by touching them.
 Don’t believe me?
 Watch the videos online.
-He also had a manifesto titled The Vision, which detailed how the city could be improved and was often found attached to offenders he’d stopped.
+He also had a manifesto titled The Vision, which detailed how the city could be bettered and was often found attached to offenders he’d apprehended.

 Six months ago, Visionary disappeared following a fight with Contrast, another super-powered individual.
 Today’s closing interview — or discussion — won’t be a celebration of the hero but a debate about his impact and where we all are without him.
 The three people in the studio with me have gotten closer to Visionary than anyone else, and I’m delighted to have them here.
 They are: journalist Nadia Khalil, photographer Charlie Reed, and one of Visionary’s own success stories, Ishmael Afari.